nobu-maeda/n3xb/specs/peer-messaging/peer-messaging.md

 {
   ...
   "content": {
     "peer_message_id": <32-bytes lowercase hex id of the Peer Message being responded to.
-Omit if not applicable>
+Omit if n/a>
     "maker_order_note_id": <32-bytes lowercase hex id of the Maker Order Note this message corresponds to>
     "trade_uuid": <32-bytes lowercase hex Trade-UUID this message corresponds to>
     "message_type": <string code of message type, specific to n3xB or a Trade Engine>